Comprehensive Climate Risk Analysis

 CLIMADA stands for climate adaptation and is a probabilistic modelling tool used to conduct risk assessments.
 CLIMADA provides a robust analysis of the cost and benefits of adaptation measures and allows informed resilience investments into adaptation and disaster risk reduction.
 This open-source and open-access global platform uses state-of-the-art risk modelling and options appraisal.
 Developed by the insurance sector, the platform provides globally consistent multi-hazard risk assessments on scales from national to local levels.
 Using the probabilistic modelling approach provides the ability to estimate the expected economic damage as a measure of risk today, the incremental increase from economic growth and the further incremental increase due to climate change.

-Mainstreaming climate risk analysis using open-source platforms like CLIMADA, therefore, promotes cost-effective adaptation measures and spur decisive action.
+Mainstreaming Climate Risk Analysis using open-source platforms like CLIMADA, therefore, promotes cost-effective adaptation measures and spur decisive action.

 We are conducting at a national scale a quantitative CLIMADA study in Vietnam in cooperation with ETH Zurich and AXA.